YairHalberstadt/Dependable/Documentation/autofac.md

 #### Tags and InstancePerMatchingLifetimeScope

 You can register a type as `InstancePerMatchingLifetimeScope` with a tag created using `Dependable.Implementations.Autofac.Tag`.
-You can pass up to 8 type parameters to Tag.CreateTag.
+You can pass up to 8 type parameters to `Tag.Create`.

 An instance of `IScopeFactory` that has a `TParam` of the same type as any of the type parameters as the `Tag` will create a new instance of the type.